 Dodge has made things a little easier for buyers in 2020 by reducing the Journey lineup to just two trims, deleting the GT and upper SE trims as well as all-wheel-drive availability.
 However, this simplification also deletes the previously available V6, leaving the SUV with only the weak four-cylinder engine.
 Both remaining trims come standard with rear park assist, while the Crossroad gets a sunroof.
-The Popular Equipment Group is a new package this year, adding an upgraded infotainment suite with SiriusXM, tri-zone climate control, and premium cloth upholstery to the SE Value, while it further adds navigation, heated front seats, and remote start to the Crossroad.
+The Popular Equipment Group, new for the Dodge Journey this year, adds an upgraded infotainment suite with SiriusXM, tri-zone climate control, and premium cloth upholstery to the SE Value, while it further adds navigation, heated front seats, and remote start to the Crossroad.

 While it won't stand out on the road, the Journey is a reservedly handsome SUV.
 The SE Value rides on 17-inch alloys and gets automatic halogen headlights with daytime running lights.
 Its grille is chrome-accented, and its body-color lower bumper is solid with mesh air vents.
 The Crossroad gets larger 19-inch alloy wheels and adds fog lights and LED taillights, as well as a power sunroof.
 It also gets a black-accented grille and a more stylish lower bumper that hosts the fog lights and a reverse V-frame metal bar.
 The side sills on the upper trim receive chrome accents, as do the standard roof rails.

-The Journey is a bit on the large side for a midsize SUV, measuring in at 192.4 inches long with a 113.8-inch wheelbase.
+The Journey's dimensions are a bit on the large side for a midsize SUV, measuring in at 192.4 inches long with a 113.8-inch wheelbase.
 It also stands pretty tall at 66.6 inches, but its width of 72.2 inches helps the Dodge fit in around the parking lot.
 The SE Value has a curb weight of 3,818 lbs, while the Crossroad gains a couple hundred pounds to weigh in at 4,054 lbs.

-For 2020, only seven paints make up the color palette for the Dodge Journey.
+For 2020, only seven paint colors make up the exterior palette for the Dodge Journey.
 However, there are no restrictions and no premium options.
 Buyers can choose from Pitch Black, Granite Pearl, Destroyer Grey, Billet, Contusion Blue, Redline, and Vice White.

 Few vehicles age very well, with most undergoing midlife updates just three or four years into their production cycle.
 The Journey is now more than ten years old, and it really feels its age.
 It handles like a rickety old man on roller skates when on the move, to be honest.
 The steering is imprecise and uncommunicative, with terrible on-center feel.
 Combine this with the SUV's extreme weight, and it certainly isn't designed to take a corner faster than a Rascal.
 At low speed or around parking lots, the Journey actually feels manageable.

-The brakes follow the same trend as the steering, being quite effective at lower speeds around town, but they struggle to get traction at higher speeds.
+The brakes follow the same trend as the steering, being quite effective at lower speeds around town, but they struggle to get traction at top speed.
 But as disconcerting as this may be, the Journey's handling is even more unsettling.
 Body roll is a serious issue, and the Dodge simply doesn't grip the road as firmly as it needs to.

 All-in-all, maybe we should be grateful that the Journey only has the puny four-cylinder engine available.
 At low speeds around town, the crossover doesn't feel as horribly incompetent as it is, but go any faster, and it delivers a harrowing experience.
 And you can't even take comfort in the seats, as ride comfort is mediocre at best, and unpleasant most of the time.